Permit for the occupancy of public property: A permit holder's guide

 For some types of occupancy, a bus stop, BIXI station, etc. may need to be moved.
 It is your responsibility to contact the various stakeholders before your occupancy period begins.

-Please note that the Agence de la mobilité durable (ADM) is responsible for removing or covering parking meters and pay stations.
-The ADM will perform these actions following your permit request.
+Please note that the Agence de la mobilité durable is responsible for removing or covering parking meters and pay stations.
+The Agence de la mobilité durable will perform these actions following your permit request.
+Fees will be added to your invoice.
+Please contact them for further information.

 Police presence

-You must comply with all noise by-laws.
-The rules vary depending on borough.
+You must comply with all noise regulations.
+The rules vary in every borough.

 Quick search